Top 5 UX myths that are costing your startup money

 As a startup owner, you might think you already know your users well.
 But the question is: do you really?
 You’ve likely been thinking about your product for so long that you may not see the need for a fresh perspective.
 And that’s risky.

 Do you have any data to support your claims about your users?
 What kind of methods did you use to collect this data?
+Do you have a way to predict how user behavior might change over time?
 If you haven’t conducted any formal user research, then your understanding of your users may be based on assumptions and biases rather than actual data.

 MYTH 5: “I can do research on my own – why would I pay for it?”